asevtsuk/pedestrian-counter-for-phone/README.md

 `camera_lat` and `camera_lon` are **WGS84** coordinates of the phone.
 Event rows carry the live position at the moment of that crossing; the header records the fix at session start. `camera_bearing_deg` is the compass bearing the phone was facing, from the magnetometer, where available.
 Every count in a session shares one camera position — the observer's location, not the pedestrian's.

-Accuracy is recorded in the header as `camera_gps_accuracy_m`.
+Rows recorded before the first fix are filled in with that fix once it arrives, on the assumption that a tripod-mounted phone has not moved during the count.
+Accuracy is recorded in the header as `camera_gps_accuracy_m`, and a coarse network fix will show a much larger figure than a satellite one.
 Phone GPS in a street canyon is commonly 10–30 m, which is coarser than the sidewalk you are counting; for anything requiring precise placement, snap the point to the surveyed segment afterwards rather than trusting the raw fix.

+## Battery

+Continuous neural inference is the heaviest thing a phone browser can do, and a long count will warm the device and drain it noticeably.
+Several things reduce that.

+**Detection rate** is the dominant cost and the main control, under *Power*.
+The default caps inference at 6 per second.
+At walking pace that is a step of about 23 cm between frames — far finer than needed to catch a gate crossing — while an uncapped loop on a fast backend may run three or four times as often for no gain in accuracy.
+Drop to 3 per second for very long sessions; the step grows to about 47 cm, still comfortably below the point where the tracker starts losing people.

+**Camera preview** can be dimmed or hidden entirely.
+The detector reads the camera stream directly rather than the display, so counting is completely unaffected, and on an OLED screen a dark display draws appreciably less.
+Useful once a tripod is set and you no longer need to watch the framing.

+**GPS** manages itself.
+The receiver runs in high-accuracy mode only until a fix better than 25 m arrives, then drops to a low-power watch, on the reasoning that a tripod does not move.
+Snapshot displacement tests use the threshold or the fix's own error margin, whichever is larger, so a coarse fix cannot trigger spurious photos through noise alone.

+**Backend** matters too: WebGPU is markedly more efficient per inference than the WebAssembly fallback.
+Check which one you have under *Detection*.

+Beyond the app: lower screen brightness, close other tabs, and keep the phone out of direct sun.
+Thermal throttling will cut the detection rate on its own once the device gets hot, so shade is worth more than it sounds.

 ## Accuracy and limitations